benanderson321/anderson-podcast-moves/anderson-podcast-moves.md

 ## Organization

 - This podcast is released twice every weekday.
 Each is simply named with the date and "The Herd" and then "Best of the Herd".
+- One of the episodes started out with an advertisement, done by Cowherd himself, for stamps.com.
+He told listeners to go to their website, and said they could use a promo code from his show to get discounts.
 -

 ## Style